 This was a tough review.
 I didn’t love this book but I didn’t exactly hate it either.
 For the most part, it was a sweet story about a single dad finding love.
 What I did love about it though was that the main characters shift.
 I’ve read my share of Mpreg alpha omega stories with omegas being in heat and all of that and no one shifts.
-This always leaves me confused like are they wolves/shifters or not and if they aren’t what’s with all the Alpha and Omega talk.
+This always leaves me confused like are they wolves/shifters or not and if they aren’t what’s with all the Alpha and Omega talk?
+How are they having heat if they aren’t shifters in some way?
 Now onto the more important stuff.

 There may be spoilers:

 Man makes wish, daughter makes wish, Genie is a real Genie, wishes come true.
 We all know this is going to happen because this is a HEA.
 So, it’s about the how.
 My first problem was I find it very hard to believe in a world where shifters and elves, (as the main characters have an elf couple literally for neighbours), and so on people do not think Genies exist.
 Especially if they know Fae are real.
 It was just hard to buy into that plotline.

 Secondly, I keep secretly hoping the fact that there are two men involved and one can actually become pregnant that things would be less stereotypical.
 But before it even happens Theo is already happy to just be taking care of an Alpha and his family.
 I went into this thinking it was a story about how chance landed him a job and through that joint connection between employee and employer a love would blossom.
 But that angle got glossed over for the idea of an Omega taking care of home and an Alpha realising how nice it felt to have an Omega around doing that.